muskan01/testcases/addition.md

 Scenario: 6+* is provided as input?

-  Given - The calculater is on
+  Given - The calculator is on

   When - type in "1st number"